cocoaheadsbe/cocoaheadsbe.github.io/about.md

 ## Registration

-The meeting is free for everyone interested in iOS and OS X development.
-We kindly ask you to register for the event on the Eventbrite page because spaces are usually limited.
+The meeting is free for everyone interested in developing for Apple's platforms.
+We kindly ask you to register for the events on the Eventbrite page because spaces are usually limited.
+See you soon!